<< Yesterday

 1974 At Three Rivers Stadium, Dodger first baseman Steve Garvey, a write-in All-Star starter, singles and doubles to help the National League beat the Junior Circuit, 7-2.
 Mike Schmidt, also chosen by the fans, plays in his first Midsummer Classic thanks to radio intern Howard Eskin's on-air campaign, which urged Phillies fans to stuff the ballot box for their young third baseman.

 1974 After indicating that he had no interest in the position, Hank Aaron publicly states he would accept an offer to manage the Braves "simply because there are no black managers in baseball."
-The superstar's comments create an awkward situation the next day when Atlanta announces the organization hired Clyde King to replace Eddie Mathews, dismissed by the team three days ago.
+The superstar's comments create an awkward situation the next day when Atlanta announces that the organization hired Clyde King to replace the recently dismissed Eddie Mathews.

-1975 Frank Taveras is picked off first base in an unusual play at Three Rivers Stadium.
-After getting a big lead, to get a good jump on a sac bunt, the Pirates shortstop is picked off when the catcher throws the ball to first base with the Phillies' right fielder Jay Johnstone covering the bag, completing the 2-9 play.
+1975 Frank Taveras is tagged out at first base at Three Rivers Stadium in an unusual play.
+After taking a big lead to get a good jump on a sac bunt, the Pirates shortstop gets picked off when the catcher throws the ball to first base with the Phillies' right fielder Jay Johnstone covering the bag, completing the 2-9 play.

 1976 Sadaharu Oh, joining Babe Ruth and Hank Aaron, becomes the third professional to hit 700 home runs.
 The 33-year-old Yomiuri Giants slugger, who will finish his career with 868 career homers, is the first player to accomplish the feat in Japan.